 - I received a disturbing and threatening package dropped outside my office door, just a few days after an article ran about us in the local paper.

 We got interest in our new idea, but we were nearly out of money.
-So I turned my hand back to the old, boring web development business.
+There was only one thing left to do.
+I turned my hand back to the old, boring web development business.
 We got that going on — carved out a new niche for ourselves helping other entrepreneurs ramp up.
 Ironic, no?

 And… the rest is present.